Marker Logo

 this page online

-the building itself has - on and off over the years - served as a gathering place for community groups, and as a venue for community events.
+Street commercial district.
+Thus its front steps and patio have long been a place of repose for passersby, especially given the best shade for blocks around.
+Meanwhile, the building itself has - on and off over the years - served as a gathering place for community groups, and as a venue for community events.

 By the 1940s, those working-class immigrants had banded together to erect this sanctuary building.
 It endures as a testament to their dignity and fortitude.
-Completed in 1948, its façade is a now-rare exemplar of the Classical Revival architectural style.
+Completed in 1948, its faηade is a now-rare exemplar of the Classical Revival architectural style.
 Little wonder that the L.A.
 City Council declared this building to be a Historic-Cultural Monument in 2003.

 Erected 2003 by City of Los Angeles, and Mishkon Tephilo.
 (Marker Number 767.)